skeezerbean/SPP-LegionV2-Management/README.md

 ### Changes -

+**0.0.2.4** - This is a massive change, finishing up the logic for handling orphaned objects in the characters table.
+Each character has an ID, and this searches for objects without a matching character associated with them.
+This enables you can cleanup much of the character database, remove orphaned characters (characters in the datbase that don't have a existing account), delete accounts.
+This also handles logic if the character being deleted is a guild master and tries to find a highest-ranking non-orphaned guild member to replace them, or to remove the guild entry if there are no available members.
+This resolves a crash if that isn't handled when starting the world server as it checks on guilds.

 **0.0.2.3** - Fixed bug in setting passwords, adding account creation logic

 **0.0.2.2** - Added ability to set BattleNet password, which is also required if changing BattleNet login because of how the password hash is created in TrinityCore